best CRM local service business

 Category 2: The Automation Engine (Mid-Market CRMs)

-Tools like ActiveCampaign and Keap offer more robust automation but come with a steeper price tag ($50-$200/month) and a significant learning curve.
+Tools like ActiveCampaign and Keap offer more solid automation but come with a steeper price tag ($50-$200/month) and a significant learning curve.
 They can handle complex workflows, but you’ll need to invest serious time in setup and management.

 - Best for: Businesses with 50-300 leads per month and a dedicated team member to manage the system.